Jenilnagrecha/nudge_task/README.md

     popnav.goToNewPage(context, NexPage),
     popnav.showPopupBanner(context,width,RequiredBannerWidget,)

-This could be rendered anywhere in project and to prove it i've added it to new page's center text Implemented it in home page as per requirement
+This could be rendered anywhere in project and to prove it i've added it to new page's center text<br />
+Implemented it in home page as per requirement
 <br />
 <br />